Lomank123/shared-music/README.md

 ### Main features
 - Create room in one click
 - Invite anyone by sharing the link
+- Communicate by sending messages to in-room chat
 - Load tracks from YouTube (other services WIP)
 - User playlist (WIP)
 - Save/Load room playlist (WIP)
 - Download urls from room or user playlist (WIP)
-- Communicate by sending messages to in-room chat (WIP)

 ### Tech features
 - Both asgi and wsgi apps (daphne and gunicorn) to serve `http` and `WebSocket` connections.